darrenangle/isitgross-chicago/README.md

 ---

 ### Testing
+Most of the important test coverage in this build are the tests of the Query Builder Service, and the Inspection Data service.
+Critical functions are tested against real data.

-There is currently basic 'it should create' test coverage for all UI
+Additionally there is currently basic 'it should create' test coverage for all UI and Services.

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).